LaunchCodeEducation/liftoff/docs/_sources/modules/career/live-coding.rst.txt

 Now that we have a plan, and a map drawn out in the form of our pseudocode, we can start coding!

-You’ll notice the interviewee is talking through their actions as they write code down.
+You'll notice the interviewee is talking through their actions as they write code down.
 This shows the interviewee has the ability to communicate effectively with another developer.

-As you write syntax, you may find that you still don’t have all of the requirements.
-In this video, the interviewee did not know if the letter ‘y’ was considered a vowel.
+As you write syntax, you may find that you still don't have all of the requirements.
+In this video, the interviewee did not know if the letter ‘y' was considered a vowel.
 To overcome this confusion, they simply asked the interviewer for more clarity on the requirements!

-While writing their code, occasionally the interviewee would realize they didn’t declare a variable before, or forgot to include something above their already written code.
+While writing their code, occasionally the interviewee would realize they didn't declare a variable before, or forgot to include something above their already written code.
 That is okay!
 You want to show the interviewer your problem-solving process.
 Very rarely will you write something perfect from top to bottom.
-Don’t hesitate adding new lines above your already written solution if you need to declare more variables!
+Don't hesitate adding new lines above your already written solution if you need to declare more variables!